manikandan-e/document/multi-host-postcode-gerrit.md

 The design shall handle the hot plugged multi-host in the single process phosphor-post-code-manager based on host discovery.

 **Host discovery**
-      Facebook Yosemitev2 based on Multi-host with hot plug-able host in slot.
+     This feature enables for Multi-host with hot plug-able host in slot.
       Postcode D-bus interface needs to create based on host present(Host Field replaceable Unit D-bus interface ).

 - Create, register and add the dbus connection for "xyz.openbmc_project.State.Hostx(0,1,2.N).Boot.PostCode based on Host discovery as mentioned above.